bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+Predicta Search unearths digital footprints of phone numbers and emails.
+Predicta has a free tier, paid subscription tier and an API for flexibility.
+It generates detailed reports in csv format (spreadsheet) so you can export it and use the data in multiple different ways — such as visualizing in Cosmograph: https://www.predictasearch.com/overview

+Cosmograph - Make sense of your graph and machine learning data: https://cosmograph.app/

 TeleParser - Simple parser for Telegram chats and channels with lemmatizer.
 Writes data in JSON, CSV and MongoDB: https://github.com/artmih24/TeleParser

 TelAnalysis - Telegram Analysis tool: https://github.com/krakodjaba/telanalysis